GrandOrgue/OdfEdit/README.md

 Way to run directly the script file :

-- install Python >=3.10 on your computer (from https://www.python.org/downloads/ to make sure it contains tkinter)
+- install Python >= 3.10 on your computer (from https://www.python.org/downloads/ to make sure it contains the graphical library tkinter).
+In Linux, tkinter is not installed by the Python package, it has to be installed manually with the command : sudo apt install python3-tk
 - clone this repository or download its contents (https://github.com/GrandOrgue/OdfEdit/archive/refs/heads/main.zip)
 - install and run the application with one of the following methods:
   - automated: